baibaichen/Blog2/Clickhouse/54644-MergeTree over S3 improvements.md

 └──────────────────────────┘
 ```

-Note that existing services will be migrated from ReplicatedMergeTree to the SharedMergeTree engine overtime.
+Note that existing services will be migrated from `ReplicatedMergeTree` to the `SharedMergeTree` engine overtime.
 Please reach out to the ClickHouse Support team if you'd like to discuss this.

-Also note that the current implementation of SharedMergeTree does not yet have support for more advanced capabilities present in ReplicatedMergeTree, such as [deduplication of async inserts](https://clickhouse.com/blog/asynchronous-data-inserts-in-clickhouse#inserts-are-idempotent) and encryption at rest, but this support is planned for future versions.
+Also note that the current implementation of `SharedMergeTree` does not yet have support for more advanced capabilities present in `ReplicatedMergeTree`, such as [deduplication of async inserts](https://clickhouse.com/blog/asynchronous-data-inserts-in-clickhouse#inserts-are-idempotent) and encryption at rest, but this support is planned for future versions.

-## SharedMergeTree in action
+## `SharedMergeTree` in action

 In this section, we are going to demonstrate the seamless ingest performance scaling capabilities of the SharedMergeTree.
 We will explore the performance scaling of SELECT queries in another blog.